eclipse-hono/hono/site/content/admin-guide/auth-server-config.md

 In a production environment, a more sophisticated implementation should be used instead.

 The Auth Server is implemented as a Spring Boot application.
-It can be run either directly from the command line or by means of starting the corresponding Docker image (`eclipse/hono-service-auth`) created from it.
+It can be run either directly from the command line or by means of starting the corresponding [Docker image](https://hub.docker.com/r/eclipse/hono-service-auth/) created from it.

 ## Service Configuration